Watch and Learn: Learning to Use Computers from Online Videos: Experiments and Analysis

 We next analyze the contribution of accurate video labeling to in-context learning (ICL).
 Our framework provides structured action annotations and natural language reasoning for each step.
-To isolate the effect of each, we compare three variants: (i) consecutive frames only, (ii) frames paired with predicted actions, and (iii) frames with both actions and reasoning generated by Gemini~2.5 Flash.
+To isolate the effect of each component, we compare three variants: (i) consecutive frames only, (ii) frames paired with predicted actions, and (iii) frames with both actions and reasoning generated by Gemini~2.5 Flash.

 Ablations on OSWorld (Table~\ref{tab:icl_ablation}) show that adding action labels provides a substantial boost over using frames alone, and further gains are achieved when natural language reasoning is included.
 This pattern holds consistently across all tested models.
-Figure~\ref{fig:exp} provides a qualitative example, showing how labeled trajectories impact the original agent’s behavior.
-The improvement demonstrates that labeled trajectories do more than supply visual context; they encode procedural knowledge that helps models improve both planning and grounding for complex workflows.
+Figure~\ref{fig:exp} illustrates these effects qualitatively: baseline agents without labeled trajectories often make grounding or planning errors, for example clicking incorrect UI elements or entering the wrong submenu, while the \ourmethod{}-enhanced agent successfully completes the same tasks by leveraging accurate video-derived exemplars.
+These observations confirm that labeled trajectories convey procedural and causal knowledge beyond visual context, improving both planning and grounding for complex workflows.